Memory design adds operational axes to artifact analysis

 Why the split matters

 The Rosebud LLM-memory essay makes this explicit as a practitioner design map.
 After choosing what gets stored, a system must still choose how material is derived, written, retrieved, processed after retrieval, curated, and forgotten.
-The source's strongest contribution is not a new backend taxonomy.
+The source's strongest contribution is not a new substrate taxonomy.
 It is the reminder that memory quality comes from the path through these operational choices.

 This also explains why agent memory is a crosscutting concern, not a separable niche.
 Storage belongs to the execution substrate.
 Activation belongs to the context engine.
 Learning and lifecycle decisions cut across both.
 The operational axes name the places where those components meet.